The 2nd Workshop on Recommendation with Generative Models

 Opening 9.00am

-Keynote 9.00am-9.35am Keynote 1 by Dr. Minmin Chen from Google
+Keynote 9.00am-9.35am Keynote 1: LLMs for Recommendations: A Hybrid Approach by Dr. Minmin Chen from Google

 Paper oral 9.35am-9.45am Multimodal Conditioned Diffusion Model for Recommendation